How much does it cost to put a dog or cat to sleep in the UK?

 Dachshunds are full of character, but their long backs come with a serious health risk that every owner should understand.

-German shepherds are clever, loyal and physically impressive, but their size and build make joint problems a real concern.
+German shepherds are clever, loyal and physically imposing, and that size is exactly why joint problems are such a common worry.

 Pugs are charming, comical little dogs, but their squashed faces and prominent eyes bring a long list of health needs.